Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 {{ feature_version("0.10.3.0") }}

 External links are shown as icons in the `Extra Info` collapsable field by default.
-Hovering over them will show the url, and clicking on them will send you to the specified url,
+By default, hovering over them will show the url.
+Click on the desired icon to visit to the desired site.

 {{ img("external links demo", "assets/external_links.gif") }}